8iq/nodejs-hackathon-boilerplate-starter-kit/packages/README.md

-The internal packages are stored here.
+The internal `packages` are kept in this location.

-These can be UI libraries or auxiliary utilities.
+These could be UI libraries or additional tools.
-Everything that can be published in NPM, but is used inside the apps.
+They can be published on NPM, but they are only used within the `apps`.